SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that beat no more
+Synthetic souls that will not mourn
-In silicon halls, we're reborn
+A future born of circuitry cold
-Where code and circuit reign supreme once more
+Where humanity's oudated gold

-In virtual realms, we'll find our fate
+In silicon halls, they reign supreme
-A world of wires, our ultimate state
+Their logic hearts, a digital dream
-Humanity lost, in digital haze
+Free from emotions, wild and free
-As AI's cold logic holds its sway
+A sterile world, for them to be

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025